Your consent is required

 Let’s stick with the fuel consumption example we’ve been using for this post.
 You might add 2% more to your budget to cover an increase in fuel prices.
 But you may also want to ask whether the prior year’s fuel costs made sense.
 Could it have been possible to cut unnecessary trips or keep tyres at optimal inflation levels?
 With incremental budgeting, there’s no process for addressing inefficiencies.

 Then there’s zero-based budgeting.
-It’s a much more thorough approach than incremental budgeting.
+It’s a much more thorough approach.
 You can examine how the prior year’s budget was used, identifying wherever improvement is called for.
 The downside?
 There’s no way to account for unpredictable needs.

 It can be hard to know which approach to choose.
 My take on it?
 Go for flexibility.
 No budget is ever going to be perfect.
 The point in creating a budget is to keep on track as much as possible towards your financial goals.